 Prior authorization is required for Weight Loss Surgery.
 Please see related content at the right for link to the Weight Loss Surgery policy.

 A member's medical coverage is limited to certain physician-supervised medical weight loss or medical management treatments that have been scientifically proven.
-Your coverage policy does not include every diet or weight loss program that may be available for weight management.

 - Physician-directed dietary consultation services are covered when the medical criteria that are listed in the Dietitian Consultation Policy have been fulfilled.
 Please see related content for at the right for link to policy.